 A README is also present, which includes a change.log and usage instructions.
 Additionally, as of 11.0.0.0, the contents of the ASDD Standard Profile Set may be customized.
-To recover or upgrade the ASDD Standard profile set, see the ASDD Profile Set Import and Export article (see page 504) for more information on the import API endpoint.
+To recover or upgrade the ASDD Standard profile set, see the ASDD Profile Set Import and Export article (see page 637) for more information on the import API endpoint.

 For reference, you can download or expand the JSON listing below, which contains the full configuration for all classifiers present in the ASDD Standard Profile Set as of the 21.0.0.0 release.
 The profile set for individual releases can be found in the downloads section.
-131

-ASDD standard profile se...
+ASDD standard profile set JSON classifiers list.json